Simple events demonstrating God’s presence

 How and why God does it?

 To my thinking, God places the thought in each of their minds beforehand.
-His ‘sovereign power’, within life on Earth, allows him to orchestrate (set-up) ANY event he wants.
+The Lord’s ‘sovereign power’, within life on Earth, allows him to orchestrate (set-up) ANY event he wants.
 So, if he has the need to awaken all of us in the fellowship to his advice, then he ‘dashed well’ does just that!

 Another church leader from the past admitted to me that the number of times that this happened gave him a ‘buzz’ as well.
 So again, I know it is not my ‘idle imagination’ at work.
 This is all just small scale evidence of course, but it still demonstrates God’s presence there in the Church none-the-less.